-Use of clot busters for stroke increased from 2005 to 2009, but still lowJune 2nd, 2011 in Cardiology
+Use of clot busters for stroke increased from 2005 to 2009, but still lowJune 2, 2011 in Medicine & Health / Cardiology

 The use of clot-busting drugs to treat acute ischemic stroke increased from 2005 through 2009 but is still low, according to research reported in Stroke: Journal of the American Heart Association.

 Clot-busting drugs are known as thrombolytics, and tissue plasminogen activator (tPA) is the only FDA-approved thrombolytic for treating acute ischemic stroke, which is caused by a blood clot in the brain.

 Although the study didn't follow patients after hospital discharge, "we believe that the increased treatment rate has the potential to reduce the overall burden of stroke disability and morbidity," said Opeolu Adeoye, M.D., lead author of the study and assistant professor of emergency medicine and neurosurgery at the University of Cincinnati in Ohio.

 Using Medicare records and pharmacy billing codes, researchers found 1.1 percent to 1.4 percent of acute ischemic stroke patients received a thrombolytic drug in 2005, and 3.4 percent to 3.7 percent did in 2009.

 In a further calculation, the researchers assumed that some or all of the billings for unapproved thrombolytics and/or treating hemorrhagic stroke were billing errors, or represented an ischemic stroke that subsequently developed some bleeding, which occasionally occurs.
 This upped the use of tPA, Adeoye said, which led to a conservative estimate that 3.4 percent to 5.2 percent or 23,800 to 36,000 of the 700,000 Americans who had an ischemic stroke in 2009 received tPA.